Not when 2 wine competitions hand out over 20,000 awards

 We don’t have gala shows on the scale of the DWWA or IWC, but we put on many more shows in this tiny country (in wine producing terms) than you’d imagine: it’s heading toward 100 a year when you add up national, state and regional shows.
 It’s a gravy train that grows longer all the time, and everybody loves it.
 Lots of wine writers and volunteers get to rub shoulders with winemakers and judges and enjoy wine dinners that are breathtaking by most standards.

 At the Sydney Show alone, some 35 trophies were awarded last year.
 Yes, 35 trophies at a single wine show.
-Hotels donate trophies, wine merchants donate trophies, banks donate trophies, airlines … Even a regional show like the Hunter Valley Show hands out 25 trophies!
+Hotels donate trophies, wine merchants donate trophies, banks donate trophies, airlines do … Even a regional show like the Hunter Valley Show hands out 25 trophies!
 Next time you see a trophy sticker on a bottle of wine, remember this: the Aussie wine show system awards about a 1,000 trophies every year, along with thousands of gold medals.